Starboy2010/STAR-MD/README.md

 ## Contributions

-Contributions to PREXZY BUG BOT are welcome!
+Contributions to STAR BUG BOT are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request. <br>

    thanks to these people ;